According to a recent study, 71 percent of remote workers say they’re happy in their current job.

 But just because those conversations don’t happen as naturally in remote teams doesn’t mean they’re not just as important—and so part of effectively leading remote teams is creating space for those conversations to happen.

 “Employee communication is ongoing and, while mostly informal, is essential to keep needed information and direction flowing smoothly,” says strategic consultant Jeff Skipper.
 “Remote employees are cut off from many critical details.
 They need the interruptions and serendipitous conversations as much as anyone else.”

-As a manager, it’s up to you to create an environment that fosters conversation with and within your remote team.
-Check in with your remote team members at the beginning of every one-on-one meeting and ask how things are going, both professionally and personally.
+As a manager, it’s up to you to create an environment that fosters conversation with and within your virtual team.
+Check in with your virtual team members at the beginning of every one-on-one meeting and ask how things are going, both professionally and personally.
 Schedule an end of the week “virtual happy hour” where the only agenda item is to hop on video and catch up with your team.
 Create opportunities for your team to connect and converse throughout the day (for example, on an informal Slack channel).